deniskyashif/blog/content/posts/ddd-integration-events.md

 ## Publish reliably: the outbox

-> _Skeleton — to write._
+Once we've designed the integration event, we still have to publish it.
 The naive sequence is unsafe:

 ```text
 save(order)
 publish(OrderReadyForFulfillmentV1)
 ```

-- Explain both failure directions: the order commits but publishing never happens; or publishing happens but the order transaction rolls back.
-- State why a database transaction cannot usually include an external broker atomically.
-The requirement: commit the domain change and the intent to publish together.
+Suppose `save(order)` commits and the process crashes before publishing the event.
+Ordering now considers the order placed, but Fulfillment never finds out about it.
+Reversing the two operations does not help.
+If we publish first and saving the order then fails, Fulfillment may prepare an order that does not exist.

+The problem is that the database and the message broker are two independent systems.
+In most applications, we cannot wrap both in one atomic transaction.
+What we can do is commit the domain change and the **intent to publish** in the same database transaction.
+This is the idea behind the **transactional outbox** pattern.

-- **The transactional outbox:** store the integration event in an outbox table in the **same database transaction** as the order.
-Two writes, one transaction.
+Instead of sending the event directly, we serialize it into an outbox table stored in the same database as the order:

 ```text
 transaction: